datasciencemasters/go/README.md

 Classic academic conduits aren't providing Data Scientists -- this talent gap will be closed differently.

-> **Academic credentials are important but not necessary for high-quality data science.** The core aptitudes – curiosity, intellectual agility, statistical fluency, research stamina, scientific rigor, skeptical nature – that distinguish the best data scientists are widely distributed throughout the population.
+> **Academic credentials are important but not necessary for high-quality data science.** The core aptitudes – curiosity, intellectual agility, statistical fluency, research stamina, scientific rigor, skeptical nature – distinguish the best data scientists who widely distributed throughout the population.

-> We’re likely to see more uncredentialed, inexperienced individuals try their hands at data science, **bootstrapping their skills on the open-source ecosystem and using the diversity of modeling tools available.** Just as data-science platforms and tools are proliferating through the magic of open source, big data’s data-scientist pool will as well.
+> We’re likely to see more uncredentialed, inexperienced individuals trying their hands at data science, **bootstrapping their skills on the open-source ecosystem and using the diversity of modeling tools.** Just as data-science platforms and tools are proliferating through the magic of open source, big data’s data-scientist pool will as well.

-> And there’s yet another trend that will alleviate any talent gap: the democratization of data science.
-While I agree wholeheartedly with Raden’s statement that “the crème-de-la-crème of data scientists will fill roles in academia, technology vendors, Wall Street, research and government,” I think he’s understating the extent to which **autodidacts – the self-taught, uncredentialed, data-passionate people – will come to play a significant role in many organizations’ data science initiatives.**
+> There’s yet another trend that will alleviate any talent gap: the democratization of data science.
+While I agree wholeheartedly with Raden’s statement “the crème-de-la-crème of data scientists will fill roles in academia, technology vendors, Wall Street, research and government,” I think he’s understating the extent to which **autodidacts – the self-taught, uncredentialed, data-passionate people – will come to play a significant role in many organizations’ data science initiatives.**

 -- James Kobielus, [Closing the Talent Gap](http://bit.ly/closingthetalentgap) 17 Jan 2013